 27) Pre-sewn straps

 I carry some pre-sewn brown straps, that are very useful when something doesn't hold properly or when you make your strap too short, or get a little bigger overtime.
-It helped me a bunch of times already to have them with me ready to be used.
+It helped me a bunch of times already to have them with me ready to be used.28) Velcro

 Velcro is one of the basic stuff you have to have in your repair kit.
 I use velcro on all my builds and I love to work with it.
-If yomething doesn't hold, is to short or something fails, you can count on velcro straps to help you.
+If yomething doesn't hold, is to short or something fails, you can count on velcro straps to help you.29) Foam

 I mostly carry just 2mm thick foam pieces with me and for most purpuoses it is enough.
-I've used it for small decorations, that fell off, or on foam, that teared for underglueing.
+I've used it for small decorations, that fell off, or on foam, that teared for underglueing.30) Other

 There are so many other things you may need for your particular costume!
 Think about what can go wrong, what is fragile and which materials and tools you've used when making your costume!